chosenonehacks/RemoteControllUWP/README.md

-# RemoteControllUWP - Netia TV remote control
+# RemoteControllUWP - Netia TV remote control app

 This is a remote control Universal Windows Platform application for Netia television.
 You can control Netia TV with these app from your computer or smartphone, no need to use remote control.